surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ### Twist

-This oscillator imports a rather famous Eurorack macro oscillator into Surge, based on Émilie Gillet's
+This oscillator imports a rather famous Eurorack macro oscillator into Surge, based on Émilie Gillet's device.
-d.
 You can read the manual for the hardware module on which this oscillator is based [here](https://mutable-instruments.net/modules/plaits/manual).

 This implementation presents all 16 oscillator modes and the controls are dynamically renamed